heizerbalazs/Data_Streaming_ND/Spark/README.md

 # What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

-Based on my experiment I used the following parameters:
+Based on my experiments, I used the following parameters:

 `"spark.default.parallelism": 6`